qmk/qmk_firmware/docs/ws2812_driver.md

 ### SPI Driver :id=spi-driver

 This driver is ARM-only, and leverages the onboard SPI peripheral and DMA to offload processing from the CPU.
 The DI pin **must** be connected to the MOSI pin on the MCU, and all other SPI pins **must** be left unused.
+This is also very dependent on your MCU's SPI peripheral clock speed, and may or may not be possible depending on the MCU selected.

 ```make
 WS2812_DRIVER = spi